broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-workspace-description.md

 ### What does it return as output?

-The following files are stored in the Google bucket specified in the inputs or in the workspace workflow execution bucket under Data>Files (within the left-hand menu on the "Data" workspace tab , under "Other Data", there is a "Files" link that allows you to navigate the files in the workspace bucket).
+The following files are stored in the Google bucket specified in the inputs:

 - Sharded joint VCF files, index files, the interval lists for each sharded VCF, and a list of the sample names included in the callset.
+- A list of the sample names included in the callset called `sample-name-list.txt`
 - Size of output VCF files in megabytes
 - Manifest file containing the destinations and sizes in bytes of the output sharded joint VCF and index files